chaotic-society/theoretica-tutorials/vec.md

 x = v2.sqr_norm();
 ```

-Normalization of a vector can be done in two ways: the first assigns the normalized first vector to a second, the second overwrites the first with its normalization.
+Vector normalization can be done in two ways.
+The `normalized()` method returns the normalized vector without modifying it, meanwhile the `normalize()` method overwrites the vector itself with its normalization.

 ```cpp
 // First method